oblique/create_ap/README.md

-# Create_ap MANA
+# Berate_ap
-Script has been modified to run [hostapd-mana](https://github.com/sensepost/hostapd-mana) with multiple options
+Create_ap has been modified to run [hostapd-mana](https://github.com/sensepost/hostapd-mana) with multiple options

 ## Setup
 This script requires hostapd-mana to be in the path.